7 Things You Need To Know (and Save a Bundle)

 80% are one star reviews with just 12% at five stars.

-The reality is that PayPal can’t be compared directly with other money transfer companies on Trustpilot simply because it is mostly used as a way to pay for things not transfer money overseas.
+The reality is that PayPal can’t be compared directly with other money transfer companies on Trustpilot simply because it is mostly used as a way to pay for things and not international fund transfers.

 Their negative reviews are also compounded because many money transfer companies solicit reviews which gives them more chance of being positive while PayPal gets hammered with negative reviews from upset people who have had issues with vendors or products they purchased.

-That said, when it comes to transfers a lot of PayPal issues relate to customer service and for this reason alone we recommend other methods of transferring money.
+That said, when it comes to transfers, a lot of PayPal’s issues relate to customer service and for this reason alone we recommend other methods of transferring money.

 It is not just you.

-The PayPal fee structure is complex and based on the country where you reside and if you are sending money to family and friends or for business.
+PayPal’s fee structure is complex and based on the country where you reside and whether you are sending money to family and friends (personal transfers) or for business.

-If you want to know exactly what you are paying we have made it easy as we can here.
+If you want to know exactly what you are paying we have made it easy on our PayPal International Fees page.